FireSpike0/dync/README.md

 A simple DynDNS client.
 ## Compatibility
 dync is fully compatible with Linux and other Unix-like systems.
 Except for the daemon mode, it's also compatible with Windows.
+Both versions of PyYaml's `load` function are supported.
+This means that dync is compatible with the new one with the `Loader` parameter as well as with the old one without it.
 ## Supported protocols
 | Protocol name | Specification URL                       | Internal name | Maximal hosts |
 | ------------- | --------------------------------------- | ------------- | -------------:|